Jiaqing Emperor Yong Yan — Monarch that Followed The Doctrine of The Golden Mean

 Talented, Polite Prince Yong Yan

-Until Yong Yan was a teenager, his two older brothers who were highly appreciated by his father all passed away, he started to be considered and educated as the heir of the Qing Empire.
+Hence, when he was 13, Yong Yan started to be considered and educated to be the heir of the Qing Empire.

-Yong Yan was a polite, knowledgeable, and righteous person; he got the throne from his father when he was 36 years old, but achieved actual power until his father passed away three years later.
+A few decades later, Yong Yan got the throne from his father when he was 36, but he achieved actual power until his father passed away three years later.

-Yong Yan (1760 - 1820), also respected as Qing Ren Zong or Jia Qing Emperor, soon realized that his father left to him an empire with a big fancy outfit, but an empty and corrupted inside.
+After Yong Yan, now the Jiaqing Emperor obtained centralized power, he soon realized that his father had left him an empire with a fancy outfit but an empty and corrupted inside.

 Sometimes, repairing a rotted empire was as difficult as building a new one.